alexeyalbert/Xray/README.md

 - Images and video previews are fetched from the source URLs recorded in the imported bookmark data when Xray needs to display or process them.
 - Topic generation is optional.
-If enabled, post text and selected public media are sent directly to OpenAI or OpenRouter.
-OpenRouter requests include a Zero Data Retention routing preference, but the provider's own terms and policies still apply.
+If enabled, post text and selected public media are sent directly to OpenRouter.
+Requests include a Zero Data Retention routing preference, but the provider's own terms and policies still apply.
 - API keys and the browser-import session token are stored in the macOS Keychain.
 Ordinary preferences are stored in `UserDefaults`.
 - Browser streaming is local to your Mac and token-protected.
 JSON export mode